benlue/newsql/README.md

     JOIN Company AS cpy on psn.workFor=cpy.Company_id
     WHERE cpy.size > ?;

-So it's almost the same as table join in SQL as you might have already observed.
-However, there is one big difference to pay attention.
-When doing join in SQL, column names do not have to be prefixed with table name if there are no ambiguities.
+So it's almost the same as SQL table join as you might have already observed.
+However, there is one big difference to pay attention to: when doing SQL join, column names do not have to be prefixed with table name if there are no ambiguities.
 In **newsql**, you always have to prefix a column name with its table name if the column is not of the base table.
 That's because **newsql** allows you to read/write properties not defined as table columns.
 As a result, when a column name is not prefixed with its table name, **newsql** will treat it as the "undefined" properties of the base table instead of trying to interpret the column as belonging to the joined table(s).

 In short, when doing join in **newsql** always prefix columns of non-base tables with their table name.

-<a name="examples"></a>
-## Example
-Assuming you have a table created with the following statement:

-    create table Person
-    (
-       Person_id            bigint not null auto_increment,
-       name                 varchar(64),
-       dob                  date,
-       gender               tinyint,
-       _c_json              text,
-       primary key (Person_id)
-    )
-    engine = InnoDB;

-You can insert an entry to the _Person_ table:

-	var  newsql = require('newsql');
-    var  data = {name: 'David', gender: 1, weight: 160};

-    newsql.insert('Person', data, function(err, id) {
-        console.log('ID of the newly added entry: %d', id);
-    });

-Wait a minute!
-We're saving the 'weight' property which is not defined in the schema!

-Well, that's where **newsql** does the magic.
-It will save the 'weight' property even though the 'weight' property is not defined as a table column, and that property can later be retrieved as if it's a "normal" table column.
-You can actually save as many "undefined" properties as you wish.

-What's more, you can even query on those "undefined" properties.
-Below is an example:

-    var  stemp = newsql.sqlTemplate('Person');
-    stemp.column(['name', 'dob', 'gender', 'weight']).
-    filter( {name: 'weight', op: '>'} );

-    var  query = {weight: 200};
-    newsql.find( stemp.value(), query, function(err, list) {
-    	// list will return an array of those person who weights over 200 pounds });

-In short, the above sample code will return a list of persons who weight over 200 pounds even though "weight" is not a defined table column.
-The SQL template serves as a tool to construct SQL statements.
-You can use a template's _column()_ function to specify the required properties of returned data objects and use _filter()_ to set the query condition.
-The _query_ object designates the actual value to be applied to the query condition (or the WHERE condition, if you're a SQL quy).

-### Test cases
+## Test cases
 You can find more examples in test cases.
 To run those test cases, you have to setup a sample DB for those tests to run.
 The [test](https://github.com/benlue/newsql/tree/master/test) directory contains a schema.sql file to build the database schema and a data.sql file to load sample data.
 Remeber to put your own database user name and password in the config.json file at the package root.

-<a name="queryFilter"></a>
-## The query filter
-A query filter specifies the query condition.
-Below is what a query filter looks like:

-    {name: 'property_name', op: 'any_comparison_operator'}

-Supported comparators include: =, !=, >, >=, <, <=, IS NULL, IS NOT NULL.

-You can "AND" multiple query terms like the following:

-    {op: 'and', filters: [{name: 'prop_A', op: 'op_A}, ...]}

-"OR" multiple query terms can be done similarily:

-    {op: 'or', filters: [{name: 'prop_A', op: 'op_A}, ...]}

 ## Implementation